ashutosh5786/AWT/README.md

 ```

 ## Run

 Added the binary to run it directly just plug and play.
-<br> Binary can be found under dist folder with name of player.exe
+<br> Binary can be found under dist folder with name of player.exe or just download it [here](https://github.com/ashutosh5786/Music_Player/releases/tag/First_Release)